GSA OLM Explained: Rules, 2026 Updates, and Contractor Requirements

 Pricing Must follow GSA pricing guidelines and be pre-approved Reimbursed at actual cost or pre-negotiated rates

-Authorization Requires OLM authorization in your GSA schedule subcategory Typically negotiated in individual task orders
+Authorization Requires the OLM SIN on the MAS contract Typically negotiated in individual task orders

 Purchase Process Ordered through GSA schedule as part of a delivery order Billed separately, often with receipts and documentation